PaddlePaddle/models/PaddleCV/yolov3/README_en.md

        --class_num=${category_num}

 - Set `export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7` to specifiy 8 GPUs to train.
-- It is recommended to set `--use_multiprocess=False` when training on Windows.
+- It is recommended to set `--use_multiprocess_reader=False` when training on Windows.
 - For more help on arguments:

     python train.py --help